 Sebastian's hat is limited only to blue.

-Those rimmed glasses are unavailable in the game.
+Patrick's rimmed glasses aren't in the game.

 Timothy cannot wear hats.

-Bottom right: Valentine is missing the cross on his necklace there.
+Valentine is missing the cross on his necklace there.

-The shirt becomes darker orange in game.
+Venie's shirt becomes darker orange in game.

 Wanda has a much shiner texture in the Talent Book, but in-game is a lot duller looking.
 That costume in-game has a necklace.

-Skin is darker and more vivid in-game.
+Willy's skin is darker and more vivid in-game.

 Middle: Jacket is a pale green-yellow in game, and fish skeleton tie should be white.